-Whether you are a new member or you have been with us for a while, you may have questions about your coverage with CHPW Medicare Advantage.
+Whether you’re new to CHPW or have been a member for awhile, you may have questions about your coverage and membership.
 Use this page as a resource to find answers to common questions.

-If you are not feeling well and unsure of what kind of care you need, you can talk to the experts.
-Our Nurse Advice Line is available 24 hours a day, 7 days a week.
-This is an added benefit for our members.
-They can help you decide whether to seek emergency care or wait to see you primary care provider.
+If you’re not feeling well and unsure of what kind of care you need, speak with an expert who can help you decide whether to seek emergency care or wait to see you primary care provider.

 Your Medigap policy can’t be used to pay your Medicare Advantage Plan copayments, deductibles, and premiums.
 A Medigap policy is a way for you to pay your Original Medicare costs.
 An Advantage Plan is a different way to receive your Medicare benefits, that gives you more coverage.

 Each year, we will publish a formulary, also known as “List of Covered Drugs” or “Drug List.”
-You should review this list to determine what tier your drug is on and if there are any restrictions on it.
+Review this list to determine what tier your drug is on and if there are any restrictions on it. [/expand]

 For certain prescription drugs, special rules restrict how and when the plan covers them.
 A team of doctors and pharmacists developed these rules to help our members use drugs in the most effective ways.
 These special rules also help control overall drug costs, which keeps your drug coverage more affordable.